programmerraja/MyBlog/content/notes/2024/AI Research Paper notes.md

     - Even after the retrieval step, the model might still produce code that's partially incorrect or "hallucinated" (wrong).
 So, De-Hallucinator uses the generated code itself as a clue and refines the next prompt.
 This iterative process continues, narrowing down on the correct API or function.
     - **Example**: If the model produces code using an API that looks similar but isn't quite right, De-Hallucinator refines the query using that generated code to search for project-specific APIs.
 In the next round, the model will generate code that is much more accurate.

-## AGENT WORKFLOW MEMORY

-### Problem statement
-build an AI assistant that can navigate the web like a pro

-### Solution

-creating workflows from agents' past actions (trajectories) by identifying routines that can be reused.
-These workflows are then incorporated into the agent's memory to help solve future tasks more efficiently.

-### Proof

-Dataset used : Mind2Web (Mind2Web is a dataset for developing and evaluating generalist agents for the web that can follow language instructions to complete complex tasks on any website.)

-### conclusion

 ## Promptriever: Instruction-Trained Retrievers Can Be Prompted Like Language Models